By Kitan Tataru

 A Senior Member who wants to change Community Group affiliation will petition the Director of Membership, giving valid reasons for the demotion.
 The Director of Membership must receive the petition before the deadline posted in Site Announcements (usually sometime in June and December).

-If approved, the Senior Member will be required to demote her/himself to Accepted or Soldier and participate in the guesting system.
-He or she will guest in two Community Groups at a time, like any other Accepted/Soldier, but will not be able to Aspire to his or her newly-chosen Community Group until after after 12 weeks of guesting (rather than 6 weeks, like usual Accepted/Soldiers).
+If approved, the Senior Member will be required to demote themselves to Accepted or Soldier and participate in the guesting system.
+They will guest in two Community Groups at a time, like any other Accepted/Soldier, but will not be able to Aspire to their newly-chosen Community Group until after after 12 weeks of guesting (rather than 6 weeks, like usual Accepted/Soldiers).

 Community members who voluntarily demote are not eligible for re-raising to Senior Member until 6 months after they have demoted, and many members find that it takes them longer than that to be raised again to Senior Member.